llayman/llayman.github.io/_pages/about.md

 -->

 ### Research Opportunities
-I am seeking undergraduate and graduate researchers for multiple research projects beginning in Fall 2025.
+I am seeking undergraduate and graduate researchers for multiple research projects beginning in Spring 2026.
 Please reach out if interested.

 <!-- ##### 1.
 Visual Assistant for Git in VSCode
 The learning curve for proper git usage is steep, but a visual representation of git state and next steps can help.